Put Your Ideas into Action

 Please contact us during normal University business hours

-Student organizations are required to submit an Online Event Registration Form for every event the group holds (including those held off campus).
+Student organizations are required to register all activities in the Campus Life Event Registration System (CLEVER).
 Your registration must be approved by ODUS before funds can be committed to the event.

 Students are prohibited from signing contracts on behalf of student organizations.
 Policy states that these contracts must be reviewed and signed by the Dean.
 Please give us advance notice of potential contractual obligations, as the review process can take several weeks to complete.